 Looking for LDS Audibooks?
-Then you’ll want to know this.
+Then you’ll want to know about the new Deseret Bookshelf PLUS unlimited audiobook and ebook subscription.

 Deseret Book has just released a new LDS audiobook subscription called Bookshelf Plus.
 They have always had the Bookshelf app which is free to read books you’ve purchased or select books which are free.
 Bookshelf Plus is a new service they added to the Bookshelf app.
 It’s a subscription service like Audible but for LDS books.
 While they do have books that aren’t specifically LDS, the majority of the books are from LDS authors.
 In addition to LDS audiobooks, there are over 1,500 ebooks you can read.